 and potencies, L dopa content

 Herbal and ingredients suppliers have mucuna pruriens herb available in various extract potencies.
 There is regular whole powder, extract standardized to 10 percent, 15 percent, 20 percent, or 60 percent L dopa and even 99 percent L dopa.
 It is difficult to know which extract potency is best for various medical conditions since comparisons are not available.
 For the time being, a 15 % extract appears to work well.
 When the herbal extract concentration is too high in terms of its L dopa percentage, it is possible that other beneficial substances in the plant are removed.
 Since some of the benefits of this herbal remedy rests on its other constituents, you can see why a product that has a high concentrated percentage of L dopa may be deficient in other ways since it would be missing some of the other substances found in the herb.
+L-3,4-Dihydroxyphenylalanine is the long chemical name for L-Dopa.

 If the amino acid tyrosine converts to L- Dopa,